stumpdk/VagrantStump/README.md

 Mysql (5.5)

 PHPUnit
-Xdebug
+XDebug

-All set up and ready for outside connections (Mysql and Xdebug).
+All set up and ready for outside connections (MySQL and XDebug).
 Which is of cause NOT safe.

 Default database and SSH user: vagrant/vagrant